django-oscar/django-oscar/docs/source/internals/sandbox.rst

 =====================

-Oscar ships with two sample projects: a 'sandbox' site, which is a vanilla install of Oscar using the default templates and styles, and a fully featured 'demo' site which demonstrates how Oscan can be re-skinned and customised to model a domain.
+Oscar ships with two sample projects: a 'sandbox' site, which is a vanilla install of Oscar using the default templates and styles, and a fully featured 'demo' site which demonstrates how Oscar can be re-skinned and customised to model a domain.

 The sandbox site